Brainstorm-Chaser/Blue-Frontiers/README.md

 https://brainstorm-chaser.github.io/Blue-Frontiers/

-This web application was created for Blue Frontiers.
-It has the following capabilities:
+This web application was created for Blue Frontiers and has the following capabilities:
   <ul>
     <li>automatically detect visitor's location and display a welcome message in their language.</li>
     <li>Language-switching between French and English.</li>